Frequently Asked Questions

 Are there any side effects?

 The area treated is frozen by Cryotherapy, This kills the localised cells which cause them to shrivel and die.
-The treated area may go darker over a few weeks, but will return to normal igmented skin in about 6 weeks.
+The treated area may go darker over a few weeks, but will return to normal pigmented skin in about 6 weeks.

 How long are cryotherapy treatments?